 Agricultural/horticultural field representatives need to be fit and healthy, as they may walk around farms for inspections.

 - Primary Industry Training Organisation

 - 0800 208020 - email@example.com - www.primaryito.ac.nz

 What are the chances of getting a job?

-- the agricultural sector is growing
+- the agricultural and horticultural sectors are growing

-Agricultural field representative jobs rarely advertised
+Agricultural/horticultural field representative jobs not always advertised

 Types of employers varied

-Employers of agricultural field representatives include:
+Employers of agricultural/horticultural field representatives include:

-- agricultural supply businesses
+- agricultural/horticultural supply businesses